School of STEM Education, Innovation & Global Studies header

 Academic biography

 In 2020, Maria completed her PhD fellowship with the Centre for Human Rights & Citizenship Education.
 Her doctoral studies focussed on global citizenship education teaching and learning practices in post primary schools.
-Other scholarly interests include; dialogue and discussion in the classroom, making connections between history education and citizenship education, student and youth participation and social justice pedagogy.
+Other scholarly interests include; dialogue and discussion in the classroom, making connections between history education and citizenship education, cultural diversity in school history, student and youth participation, creative and participatory research methodology and dissemmination.